ChristianVaughn/fileshare/README.md

 ## What is Fileshare?
 Fileshare is an addon CEF screen for Eldewrito that adds the capability to download maps in game from [DewritoHub](https://dewritohub.com).
 Users can search using tags such as #infection or through map names like TanksObama.
 Along with being able to search for files, users can sort them based on New, Top, Featured, and Updated.
 All info displayed is straight from the DewritoHub API.

-Although this mod can do alot, there are a few issues that currently are impossible to solve.
-The most important issue is that you must restart the game after downloading maps to get them to appear in the maps list when going into the forge and multiplayer lobbies.
-This is an issue I have tried to solve, but could not find a way to do it.
+After downloading the users can go into a lobby and use CEF map and game type selection screens to load their maps without needing to relaunch the game.

+Although this mod can do alot, there are a few circumstances that make the mod a little bulky.
+Since the source to Eldewrito is not public a nodeJs application is needed to act as a download handler, and then a c++ app is used to rename the files properly, and extract the data from them for the map selection screens.
+This might seem a little rigged together, but the original plan was get permission to utlize some of the code from the unfinished fileshare mod  soular00t was working on which moddified the Eldewrito source to add a download handler to handle downloading maps in the game itself, and auto reload the map selection menus, so CEF ones would not be needed.
+If you are interested in looking into the source of programs that actually do the downloading once you click download head to the GameFiles branch of this repo.